Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```
 ![render of terrain around Rome](playground/render_cli_screenshot.png)

 Then, exit the picture window that appears.
-You will now be prompted in the command line interface for a latitude and longitude, enter lat/long coordinates and the program will give you the approximate elevation using the nearest 4 data points
+You will now be prompted in the command line interface for a latitude and longitude, enter lat/long coordinates and the program will give you the approximate elevation using the nearest elevation data point

 ### getTarget.py